GreptimeTeam/.github/profile/README.md

 ### GreptimeDB

-[GreptimeDB](https://github.com/GreptimeTeam/greptimedb), written in Rust, is a distributed, open-source time-series database designed for unlimited horizontal scaling, high performance, and integrated analytics over metrics and logs.
+[GreptimeDB](https://github.com/GreptimeTeam/greptimedb), written in Rust, is an open-source unified time-series database for **Metrics**, **Events**, and **Logs** (also **Traces** in plan).
+You can gain real-time insights from Edge to Cloud at any scale.
 We provide [GreptimeDB Enterprise](https://www.greptime.com/product/enterprise) for corporate users, which supports more customized features and services.

 [Save our repository with a star ⭐️](https://docs.github.com/en/get-started/exploring-projects-on-github/saving-repositories-with-stars).

 ### The Edge-Cloud Integrated TSDB

-- [The Edge-Cloud Integrated TSDB](https://www.greptime.com/product/carcloud) is designed for the unique demands of edge storage and compute in IoT.
+- [The Edge-Cloud Integrated TSDB](https://www.greptime.com/product/carcloud) is designed for the unique demands of edge storage and compute for IoT, connected vehicles, and more scenarios.
 It tackles the exponential growth of edge data by integrating a multimodal edge-side database with cloud-based GreptimeDB Enterprise.
 This combination reduces traffic, computing, and storage costs while enhancing data timeliness and business insights.

 ### GreptimeCloud